-I'm a beginner kayaker and the lake access is helping me perfect my roll.
-This will make me a safer boater and give me another way to enjoy my time in the wilderness.
-The Check Out Colorado State Parks program changed my view about what libraries have to offer:
+"I'm a beginner kayaker and the lake access is helping me perfect my roll.
+This will make me a safer boater and give me another way to enjoy my time in the wilderness."

-It's a great way for people to have a chance to go to a state park that otherwise might not be able to afford it.
+"It's a great way for people to have a chance to go to a state park that otherwise might not be able to afford it.
 Thank you for having this program.
-It's also a great way for folks to discover just how much your local library has to offer.
+It's also a great way for folks to discover just how much your local library has to offer."

-This State Park [Yampa Valley] hit the mark on activities!
+"This State Park [Yampa Valley] hit the mark on activities!
 We did a "first-ever" river float with the park rangers.
-The flower/tree identification guide, along with the wildlife one, were so fun to find in the library backpack, we used them!
+The flower/tree identification guide, along with the wildlife one, were so fun to find in the library backpack, we used them!"

-Loved being able to teach my daughter and show her what CO State Parks have to offer.
-Great program!
+"Loved being able to teach my daughter and show her what CO State Parks have to offer.
+Great program!"

-There were approximately 7,630 backpack checkouts in 1 year.
+There were approximately 7,630 backpack checkouts in one year.
 That's 147 checkouts per week!

-Author: Linda Hofschire, Library Research Service Director Fast Facts ED3/110.10/No. 352 www.LRS.org | © 2019 Library Research Service
+The author of this report is Linda Hofschire, Library Research Service Director.
+The document ID is ED3/110.10/No. 352. www.LRS.org | © 2019 Library Research Service